What is Hypertrophy and Why Does it Matter?

 When it comes to igniting hypertrophy, certain exercises stand out due to their ability to engage multiple muscle groups and promote overall growth.
 Compound movements such as squats, deadlifts, bench presses, and overhead presses are particularly effective because they recruit large amounts of muscle mass and allow for heavier weights to be lifted.
 For example, squats not only target the quadriceps but also engage the hamstrings, glutes, and core muscles, making them a powerhouse exercise for building lower body strength and size.

 Isolation exercises also play a crucial role in a well-rounded hypertrophy program.
-Movements like bicep curls, tricep extensions, and leg curls allow individuals to focus on specific muscle groups that may need additional attention.
+Movements like bicep curls, tricep extensions, and leg curls allow individuals to focus on specific muscle groups needing additional attention.
 Incorporating both compound and isolation exercises into a training regimen ensures balanced development across all major muscle groups.

 Additionally, varying rep ranges—such as performing lower reps with heavier weights for compound lifts and higher reps with lighter weights for isolation exercises—can further enhance muscle growth by targeting different aspects of hypertrophy.